redhat-qe-security/keyfile-corpus/README.md

 Other encryption method names correspond with the short OID names assigned to them.

+Unless the file is marked as "malformed", the files are well-formed and can be created by using programming interfaces of either OpenSSL, GnuTLS or NSS.
+Not all files can be created using the command line interface of those libraries.

 Default settings
 ================
 Different applications and libraries create files in different formats and